THM-DSDS-2020/Arachnet_lh/README.md

 ### Installation

 * Open Firefox
-* In the search field enter about:debugging
+* In the search field enter `about:debugging`
 * The page you have called up looks like this:
 ![bild](icons/bild1.png)
-* On the left side you navigate to "This Firefox
+* On the left side you navigate to "This Firefox"
 * Click Load Add-on
 * Upload the manifest.json from the corresponding project